BG

 JIX Reality, NZ

-As an XR dev, I collaborated with the National Museum of New Zealand to craft interactive exhibits like a sandbox projecting dynamic landscapes and a Leap Motion-based exhibit, along with developing cost-effective AR heads-up displays.
+As an XR dev, I collaborated with the National Museum of New Zealand, as part of the Mahuki innovation programme, to craft interactive exhibits like a sandbox projecting dynamic landscapes and a Leap Motion-based exhibit, along with developing cost-effective AR heads-up displays.

 Education